dangazineu/tako/docs/designs/exec-workflow-engine.md

 -   **Local Execution**: The initial design is focused on providing a powerful and flexible workflow engine for local and single-machine CI environments.
 -   **Large-Scale Deployments**: The design does not explicitly address distributed execution or scaling to hundreds of concurrent workflows.
 These capabilities could be explored in a future release if there is sufficient demand.

+#### 3.3.1.
+Performance Considerations

+-   **Graph Parsing**: The performance of a topological sort on the dependency graph is negligible.
+However, the I/O required to fetch and parse the `tako.yml` file for each repository can introduce a noticeable delay in workflows with a large number of repositories (e.g., >50).
+-   **Warning**: The engine will issue a warning if a dependency graph exceeds 50 repositories to alert the user to potential performance degradation.
+No hard limit will be imposed.

 ### 3.4.
 Run ID Generation

 -   **Format**: The `<run-id>` is a UUIDv4 string.